Skip to main content

 SEND - Preparing for Adulthood

 The SEND Code of Practice is very clear that discussions about longer-term goals for young people should start early at Year 9 (age 13-14).
-These discussions should focus on your son/daughter's strengths, capabilities and the outcomes they want to achieve and will take place at every annual review from year 9 onwards.
+These discussions should focus on your child’s strengths, capabilities and the outcomes they want to achieve and will take place at every annual review from year 9 onwards.
 These discussions should be person-centred and include preparation for:

 • continuing education, training or employment